3 Tips to Maximize Debit Card Interchange Revenue

 A consultative analysis can further guide you with a comparison of not only costs, but income.
 It is also worth remembering that mergers and consolidation in the market have led to virtually identical rates across some networks, even if they haven’t completely merged into one.

-Provide the Right Products
+Provide the Right Products to Strengthen Interchange Fee Revenue

 You can also strengthen interchange fee revenue by distributing products that drive up usage and have a higher rate of return.
 Whether physically or through digital issuance, delivering credentials to your customers incentivizes higher use.
 Some institutions still cling to ATM proprietary cards for the sake of security.
 However, with the wealth of data to support the safety of EMV and tokenization, it’s time to adjust.